What It Is

 A green roof, or rooftop garden, is a vegetative layer grown on a rooftop.
 In addition to improving stormwater management and water quality, green roof reduce energy use, retain air pollution and greenhouse gases, and improve human health and comfort

 Check out the EPA’s short article on green roofs to learn more.

 Rain gardens are built in low-lying areas or depressions with special soils that facilitate retaining water, allowing runoff to seep into the water table rather than rush into storm drains or water sources.
-When planting a rain garden, use hardy native plants that can withstand drought and flooding (See a list of examples here).
+When planting a rain garden, use hardy native plants that can withstand drought and flooding (See a list of examples for the state of North Carolina here).
 This will help your rain garden better absorb and filter stormwater runoff.
 Check out eHow.com to learn how to plant your own rain garden.

 Riparian buffers, also known as a riparian corridors or forested buffers, protect streams, rivers, or other bodies of water from runoff.
 These buffers, which are made up of trees, shrubs, and other local plants